iMuffles/mff-sheets/README.md

 ### subpt: sub-portrait text

-Like `t`, but left-padded to account for subportraits having been added.
+Like `pt`, but left-padded to account for subportraits having been added.
 Prints text to the right of the right-most sub-portrait.

 `subpt||[prior_subps]||[portrait_text]`